• Skip to primary navigation

 If you want to marinade your chicken all day because you will be gone I highly recommend using frozen chicken in the marinade, then placing in the fridge or the lemon will start to break down the chicken after 2 hours if you used thawed chicken!

-What should I serve with Greek Chicken?
+Can I bake Greek Chicken?

-More delicious Marinade recipes!
+More Delicious Marinade Recipes!

 A quick marinade can make your protein have so much flavor!
 Here are a few of our most popular marinade recipes!